libktx/ktx/scene2d/README.md

   * `dialog`
   * `window`

-Additionally, `addTooltip` and `addTextTooltip` extension methods were added to all actors to ease creation of tooltips.
+Additionally, `tooltip` and `textTooltip` extension methods were added to all actors to ease creation of tooltips.

 When it comes to building user interfaces, you usually start with a single *parent* or *root* actor and fill it with
 widgets: